High Adventure (TV series)

-High Adventure with Lowell Thomas is an American TV series presented by Lowell Thomas.
-It ran on CBS from 1957 to 1959.
+High Adventure with Lowell Thomas is an American TV summer series presented by Lowell Thomas.
+The series was shown on CBS from June 16, 1964, through September 15, 1964.
+It was seen on Tuesdays from 8 to 9 p.m.
+Eastern Time.
+This series was a collection of previously televised specials, which ran under the same title, and which had aired on CBS from 1957 to 1959.

 Some episodes were made by the Australian producer Lee Robinson.

 One of these was called "Australian Outback".
 It involved the search for the explorer Lasseter.
 Robinson claimed he found Lasseter's bones.
 He was charged with an offence by the government but charges were dropped.

 Footage from this episode was later used in the 1979 documentary The Legend of Lasseter.

-Reruns of the series were shown on CBS from June 16, 1964, through September 15, 1964.
-They were seen on Tuesdays from 8 to 9 p.m.
-Eastern Time.